OneBusAway/onebusaway-android/TAD.md

 for location updates and passes the locations to its instance of TADServiceNavigationProvider each time.
-TADServiceProvider is responsible for computing the statuses of the trips and issuing notifications/TTS meesages.
+TADServiceProvider is responsible for computing the statuses of the trips and issuing notifications/TTS messages.
 Once the TADServiceNavProvider is completed, the TAD Service will stop itself.

 ***GPS Logging***